volodia99/volodia99.github.io/README.md

 You can start editing the page by modifying the files and directories inside the `src/pages` directory.
 The page auto-updates as you edit these files.
 All images and files are located in the `public` directory.

+For the automatic build and deploy, go to the `Settings/Pages` section of you git repository and choose to "Deploy from a branch" different from `master` (for example a pre-existing branch `gh-pages` (root)).
+You can then look at the `.github/workflows/nextjs.yml` file as well as `next.config.js` (and to a lesser extent `package.json` and `package-lock.json`).

 ## Learn More

 To learn more about Next.js, take a look at the following resources: